EFForg/privacybadger/doc/DESIGN-AND-ROADMAP.md

    which case resources from the site are loaded, but without access to their (third party) cookies or local storage, and with the referer header either trimmed down to the origin (for GET requests) or removed outright (all other requests).
-The yellow list is routinely fetched from [an EFF URL](https://www.eff.org/files/cookieblocklist_new.txt) to allow prompt fixes for breakage.
+The yellow list is routinely fetched from the [remote config URL] to allow prompt fixes for breakage.

    Until methods for blocking them have been implemented, domains that perform